 Innovation expert Bindi Karia, AKA the “queen of startups”, believes mobile has created a golden age for payment, enhancing the entire high street experience for consumers.
 But is taking the method of payment beyond mobile a step too far?
-Karia suggests retailers start thinking about new ways to reward customers for their loyalty rather than trying to innovate something that’s no longer broken.
+Karia suggests that retailers should start thinking about new ways to reward customers for their loyalty rather than trying to innovate something that’s no longer broken.

 I can’t remember what life was like without a smartphone.
 I use it for business and my personal life – but now, more than ever, I’m using it to pay for goods and services.